-Pricing Supplement dated May 14, 2020
+Pricing Supplement dated January 10, 2020

-The Capped Buffered Enhanced Participation Basket-Linked Notes Due March 31, 2022 (the "notes") offered hereunder are unsubordinated and unsecured obligations of The period of the principal amount invested due to the negative performance of the basket and the credit risk of The Bank of Nova Scotia.
-As used in this pricing supplement, the "Bank," "we," "us" or "our" refers to The Bank of Nova Scotia The notes will not be listed on any U.S. securities exchange or automated quotation system.
+The Capped Enhanced Participation Basket-Linked Notes Due May 2, 2022 (the "notes") offered hereunder are unsubordinated and unsecured obligations of The Bank of Nova Scotia (the "Bank") and are subject to investment risks including possible loss of the principal amount invested due to the negative performance of the basket and the credit risk of The Bank of Nova Scotia.
+As used in this pricing supplement, the "Bank," "we," "us" or "our" refers to The Bank of Nova Scotia.
+The notes will not be listed on any U.S. securities exchange or automated quotation system.

-The return on your notes will relate to the price return of the basket components and will not include a total return or dividend component.
+The ettron www. belief the components and will not include a total return or dividend component.
 The notes are derivative products based on the performance of the basket.
 The notes do not constitute a direct investment in any of the shares, units or other securities represented by the basket components.
 By acquiring the notes, you will not have a direct economic or other interest in, claim or entitlement to, or any legal or beneficial ownership of any such share, unit or security and will not have any rights as a shareholder, unitholder or other security holder of any of the issuers including, without limitation, any voting rights or rights to receive dividends or other distributions.

 Scotia Capital (USA) Inc. ("SCUSA"), our affiliate, has agreed to purchase the notes from us for distribution to one or more registered broker dealers.
-SCUSA or any o its affiliates or agents may use this pricing supplement in market-making transactions in notes after their initial sale.
+SCUSA or any of its affiliates or agents may use this pricing supplement in market-making transactions in notes after their initial sale.
 Unless we, SCUSA or another of our affiliates or agents selling such notes to you informs you otherwise in the confirmation of sale, this pricing supplement is being used in a market-making transaction.
-See "Supplemental Plan of Distribution (Conflicts of Interest)" in this pricing supplement and "Supplemental Plan of Distribution (Conflicts of Interest)" on page PS-36 or the accompanying product prospectus supplement.
+See "Supplemental Plan of Distribution (Conflicts of Interest)" in this pricing supplement and "Supplemental Plan of Distribution (Conflicts of Interest)" on page PS-36 of the accompanying product prospectus supplement.